Crime fighting duo to return in Fall 2007 with another blast of episodic escapades

 Steve Purcell published "Monkeys Violating the Heavenly Temple" as his first Sam&Max comic in 1987.
 Sam&Max solved assorted crimes and mysteries as Freelance Police in their sturdy 1960 black and white DeSoto Adventurer from their home base in New York City.
 After a series of follow-up comic books, Purcell worked with a team at LucasArts to create the critically-acclaimed Sam&Max Hit the Road adventure game in 1993.
 The dog and rabbity-thing duo moved to television in an award-winning animated series in 1997.
-They are now appearing in an all-new webcomic series at www.telltalegames.com, which won an Eisner award in 2007 for Best Digital Comic.
+They are now appearing in an all-new webcomic series at www.telltalegames.com, which has been nominated for an Eisner award for Best Digital Comic.
+The first full season of new Sam&Max games in over a decade will come to retail stores worldwide in August, courtesy of The Adventure Company and JoWooD.

 About Telltale, Inc.